-This plan allows students to dine as many times a day as they would like in our all-you-care¬to-eat Stewart Dining Hall.
+This plan allows students to dine as many times a day as they would like in our all-you-care-to-eat Trojan Dining Hall.
 They will receive 25 Flex Dollars to use at any dining location on campus.
-This plan may only be used by the cardholder, and not for guests.
-Unused meals do not carry forward.
+This plan may only be used by the cardholder, and not to treat guests.
+Unused meals do not carry forward